18229905/HTML-project/README.md

 This app was originally generated on Mon Oct 12 2020 21:14:16 GMT+0800 (GMT+08:00) using Sails v1.4.0.

+####
+This project is developing a online platform for user to redeem coupon.
+In this platform, there are search function, redeem function for user.
+And also create, delete and update coupon function for coupon owner.
+Except the search function, other function require user to login first.
+This project use Sails.js as the framework.
+By using ngrok, the webpage is readable worldwide.
+This porject is individual project so all parts are done by me.

 <!-- Internally, Sails used [`sails-generate@2.0.0`](https://github.com/balderdashy/sails-generate/tree/v2.0.0/lib/core-generators/new). -->